sengsgx/sengsgx/README.md

 GET / HTTP/1.0\n
 \n

-and receive the NGINX demo page as result.
+to receive the NGINX demo page as result.

+wrk2 can be used to benchmark SENG NGINX (cf. benchmarking/ directory).

 #TODOs